-Aside from natural disasters, like bush fires, hurricanes and floods, COVID-19 is probably one of the first things in our history to close business doors.
-Especially across the entire nation.
+Aside from natural disasters, like bush fires, hurricanes and floods, COVID-19 is probably one of the first things in our history to close businesses’ doors across the entire nation.
 While that fact might seem overwhelming and a touch scary, it’s important to remember that you aren’t alone.
-There are so many business owners across the country facing the same reality right now.
+There are so many business owners across the country that have faced the same reality since the start of the pandemic in 2020.
 But we’re right here with you and dedicated to supporting you through this time!

 So when life gives you lemons you’ve gotta make lemonade.
 Instead of fretting about what you might be losing and what you can’t control, it’s important to try and flip your focus to how you can progress your business and regain control.